Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

  - "I'm Rúna."

 ### Ljörn
-Rúna is noticeably kinder to Ljörn in his presence.
+Rúna is noticeably kinder and bolder to Ljörn in his presence.
 Even though she finds his occasional stubbornness a little difficult, she works around it.
 Ljörn is, besides her family members, one of the only people she would gift her crafts to without expecting anything in return.

 Rúna knows about Ljörn's paranoia.
 She sometimes gets frustrated when he doesn't answer her or dismisses her concern.